Protesters Said To Control Parts Of Eastern Libya

 RENEE MONTAGNE, Host:

 We're keeping a close watch on Libya this morning, and at this moment that country's long-time dictator, Moammar Gadhafi, is on state TV vowing to fight on against protesters demanding his ouster.
 Gadhafi said he would, as he put it, die as a martyr.

-Colonel MOAMMAR GADHAFI (Libyan Leader): (Through translator) This is my country, the country of my great-grandfathers.
+MOAMMAR GADHAFI: (Through translator) This is my country, the country of my great-grandfathers.
 We planted and we, you know, watered it with our grandfathers' blood.
 We deserve(ph) Libya.